 Unitil - For the reasons discussed above, Unitil opposes the development of standards “to inform a decision by a gas company whether to retire gas infrastructure and replace it with non-emitting renewable thermal energy infrastructure, repair the gas infrastructure, or replace the gas infrastructure with new gas infrastructure.”
 In addition, as a practical matter, a standard that changes every year is a constantly moving target that creates challenges for application and compliance.

-Note of Abstention: LEAN/NCLC – need additional information.
+Note of Abstention: LEAN, NCLC – need additional information.

 Requires annual audits to ensure compliance